How to Make Maple Syrup – a step-by-step tutorial that shows you exactly how to make your own, homemade maple syrup!

-A little bit about Grades of syrup.
-There has been a recent change to the different Grades – there used to be Fancy, Grade A Medium Amber, Grade A Dark Amber and Grade B. They changed them, in part, because a lot of people thought that Fancy would be better than Grade B, just because of their names – which were misleading.
-Now, there is only Grade A, but with varying types within that Grade.
-They are: Grade A Golden Color with Delicate Taste; Grade A Amber with Rich Taste; Grade A Dark with Robust Taste; Grade A Very Dark with Strong Taste.
-The picture above is most likely a Grade A Dark with Robust Taste or even a Grade A Very Dark with Strong Taste.
+The picture above of the side-by-side before and after is most likely a Grade A Dark with Robust Taste or even a Grade A Very Dark with Strong Taste.
 I am by no means a syrup-expert, but it is my understanding that while you can get varying Grades at any point in the season, you would most likely get Grade A Golden Color with Delicate Taste at the beginning of the season and Grade A Very Dark with Strong Taste as the end of the season.
-One type of syrup is superior to the other – it all depends on your own preferences and tastes.
+No one type of syrup is superior to the other – it all depends on your own preferences and tastes.
 I happen to really like the robust flavor of the syrup above and probably prefer it to the delicate grade.

 Made this recipe and loved it?!
 We would love it if you would take a minute and leave a star rating and review – it is also helpful if you made any substitutions or changes to the recipe to share that as well.
 THANK YOU!Print